 Jack Delaney is a former Congressional intern, policy analyst, political communications specialist, and federal lobbyist who writes on national politics and policy.
 His work focuses on far-right and liberal ideology and the policy foundations of health, labor, disability, and benefits programs.
 He also writes on big tech, social media, civil liberties, Latin American politics, sports, and the NHL.

-Jack's expertise extends to the Fair Labor Standards Act, Medicaid & Medicare, Social Security benefits, the Affordable Care Act, Medicare For All and single-payer systems, disability employment, political economy, and labor and trade unionist policy.
+Jack's knowledge extends to the Fair Labor Standards Act, Medicaid & Medicare, Social Security, the Affordable Care Act, Medicare For All and single-payer systems, disability employment, and labor policy.

-Jack is a Washington, DC metro area native and is currently based out of Brooklyn, NY.
-He is a graduate of T.C.
-Williams High school in Alexandria, VA and James Madison Univerity, where he earned a BS in Health Services Administration, focusing on health policy and health economics.
-He is a member of the North Brooklyn chapter of Democratic Socialists of America and the National Writers Union.
-His work has appeared in Truthout and Jacobin and he is currently a columnist and guest contributor for PeaceData.
+Jack is a Washington, DC metro area native and is based in Brooklyn, NY.
+He is a graduate of James Madison University and earned a BS in Health Services Administration.
+He is a member of the North Brooklyn local of the Democratic Socialists of America and the National Writers Union (UAW 1981).
+His work has appeared in Truthout, Jacobin, The Guardian, CounterPunch, and The Nation.